firebase/firebase-tools-ui/README.md

 ✔  hub: emulator hub started at http://localhost:4400
 ```

-This will run the emulators for you project.<br />
+This will run the emulators for your project.<br />

 Run the Emulator Suite UI from the firebase-tools-ui folder: